EresusSecurity

 • Indirect injection vectorAdversarial text in RAG documents or tool results can be interpreted while the model reasons, opening a prompt-hijacking path at the reasoning stage (OWASP LLM01:2025, MITRE ATLAS AML.T0051.001).

-• Sentinel coverageSentinel Prompt Firewall scans R1 reasoning traces under the secret-leakage and prompt-injection rule categories.
-Enable the <code>scan_reasoning_trace: true</code> parameter in configuration.
+• Sentinel coverageSentinel Prompt Firewall scans reasoning content under the secret-leakage and prompt-injection rule categories.
+Enable the <code>scan_reasoning_content: true</code> parameter in configuration.

 Typical risks in DeepSeek integrations